You and I both know a budget is important.

 How To Budget Money On A Low Income

-It doesn’t matter whether you have a good income or a low income, learning how to budget money follows the exact same steps.
+It doesn’t matter whether you have a good income or a low income, when you learn how to budget money it follows the exact same steps.
 You plan out your money ensuring you don’t run out of it.

 So don’t think being on a low income means you can’t budget properly, you can.

 In fact I think it is critical to budget when you are on a low income because every penny you earn needs to pull it’s weight and help pay for something.

 Some of your outgoings are essential: rent and utility bills for instance, but other spending is more flexible and discretionary.

 You have choices over what and how you spend this money.
 Some of those choices you may have made some time ago.

 Choices such as taking our new car finance or over spending on your credit card.
 Now they are are essential spending because the decision is made and decisions have to be paid for.